davidgomesdev/Pensador/README.md

 ### Period

-To change how often it runs, specify in the yaml as `cron-expr`. (the Quarkus scheduler uses the [quartz format](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) by default)
+To change how often it runs, specify in the yaml as `cron-expr`. (uses Quarkus scheduler with the [quartz format](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) by default)

+By default is runs every 9, 12, 15, 18, 21 o'clock. 😳